Qovery/qovery-client-go/docs/ClusterAdvancedSettings.md

 `func (o *ClusterAdvancedSettings) HasStorageclassFastSsd() bool`

 HasStorageclassFastSsd returns a boolean if a field has been set.

+### GetQoveryStaticIpMode

+`func (o *ClusterAdvancedSettings) GetQoveryStaticIpMode() bool`

+GetQoveryStaticIpMode returns the QoveryStaticIpMode field if non-nil, zero value otherwise.

+### GetQoveryStaticIpModeOk

+`func (o *ClusterAdvancedSettings) GetQoveryStaticIpModeOk() (*bool, bool)`

+GetQoveryStaticIpModeOk returns a tuple with the QoveryStaticIpMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetQoveryStaticIpMode

+`func (o *ClusterAdvancedSettings) SetQoveryStaticIpMode(v bool)`

+SetQoveryStaticIpMode sets QoveryStaticIpMode field to given value.

+### HasQoveryStaticIpMode

+`func (o *ClusterAdvancedSettings) HasQoveryStaticIpMode() bool`

+HasQoveryStaticIpMode returns a boolean if a field has been set.

+### GetK8sApiAllowedPublicAccessCidrs

+`func (o *ClusterAdvancedSettings) GetK8sApiAllowedPublicAccessCidrs() []string`

+GetK8sApiAllowedPublicAccessCidrs returns the K8sApiAllowedPublicAccessCidrs field if non-nil, zero value otherwise.

+### GetK8sApiAllowedPublicAccessCidrsOk

+`func (o *ClusterAdvancedSettings) GetK8sApiAllowedPublicAccessCidrsOk() (*[]string, bool)`

+GetK8sApiAllowedPublicAccessCidrsOk returns a tuple with the K8sApiAllowedPublicAccessCidrs field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetK8sApiAllowedPublicAccessCidrs

+`func (o *ClusterAdvancedSettings) SetK8sApiAllowedPublicAccessCidrs(v []string)`

+SetK8sApiAllowedPublicAccessCidrs sets K8sApiAllowedPublicAccessCidrs field to given value.

+### HasK8sApiAllowedPublicAccessCidrs

+`func (o *ClusterAdvancedSettings) HasK8sApiAllowedPublicAccessCidrs() bool`

+HasK8sApiAllowedPublicAccessCidrs returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)